jorgmayo/recursionschemes/recursionTalk.md

 }
 ```

-Take a look to the shape of this function.
-It has a lot of recursive calls in so many places, what is error prompt and, second, its to verbose, because all is the same but for the case Add(x,x).
+Take a look at the shape of this function.
+It has a lot of recursive calls in so many places, what is error-prone and, second, its to verbose, because all is the same but for the case Add(x,x).
 This is one of the advantage of the recursion scheme pattern.

 ## Conclusions and References

 ---

-We have seen the recursion scheme pattern with lot of examples.
-The main functions has been presented but we have left under the hood some details and mathematical justifications of the results, but I tried to focus on the intuition and the constantly relation between mathematical diagrams and code, which is a funny way of writing code.
+We have seen the recursion scheme pattern with a lot of examples.
+The main functions has been presented but we have left under the hood some details and mathematical justifications of the results.
+I tried to focus on the intuition and the constantly relation between mathematical diagrams and code, which is a funny way of writing code.

 Some references I used to write this post are: